ksonni/football-db/README.md

 ## Using the API

-Demo and Open API docs are availalbe at: https://football-db.ksonni.com/swagger-ui/index.html
+Demo and Open API can be found by navigating to /swagger-ui/index.html

-<i>(This service is for demonstration purposes only and commercial use is not permitted.
-Rate limiting is in place to discourage the same)</i>

 The main endpoints are:
 - `api/v1/leagues` - Info about different football leagues